base-org/web/apps/base-docs/base-camp/docs/frontend-setup/overview.md

   - Configure arguments to be passed with a call to a `pure` or `view` smart contract function
   - Call an instance of `useContractRead` on demand
-  - Utilize `isLoading` and `isFetching` to improve user experience **Writing to Contracts**
+  - Utilize `isLoading` and `isFetching` to improve user experience
+- **Writing to Contracts**
-  - Implement wagmi's `useContractWrite`` hook to send transactions to a smart contract
+  - Implement wagmi's `useContractWrite` hook to send transactions to a smart contract
   - Configure the options in `useContractWrite`
   - Display the execution, success, or failure of a function with button state changes, and data display
-  - Implement Wagmi's `usePrepareContractWRite` and `useContractWrite` to send transactions to a smart contract
+  - Implement Wagmi's `usePrepareContractWrite` and `useContractWrite` to send transactions to a smart contract
   - Configure the options in `usePrepareContractWrite` and `useContractWrite`
   - Call a smart contract function on-demand using the write function from `useContractWrite`, with arguments and a value